TaylorPlusPlus/p1/README.md

 The home screen should look like the following image:
 ![Screenshot (866)](https://user-images.githubusercontent.com/61916417/106538889-029e4e80-64cb-11eb-864c-d7344ce0523b.png)

-From here, you can continue from a stores perspective, or a customers perspective.
+From here, you can continue from a store's perspective, or a customer's perspective.

 License